EPPlusSoftware/EPPlus/docs/articles/breakingchanges.md

 ### 8.0.2
 * Removed base class from ExcelVmlDrawingPosition and with that the Load, UpdateXml methods and the RowOff and ColOff properties as they were duplicates.
+### 8.5.0
+* Setting dataLabelPosition.Top on BarCharts corrupted the excel file when saved.
+Trying to set this now throws an error instead.
+* NumberFormatToTextArgs.NumberFormat now returns the interface IExcelNumberFormat rather than the ExcelNumberFormatXml class.
+All public variables remain the same and it can be safely cast to ´ExcelNumberFormatXml´ as long as ´Package.Workbook.NumberFormatToTextHandler´ is null.

+### 9.0.0
+The misspelled enum eCompundLineStyle has been renamed eCompoundLineStyle.